 - How was their relationship with their manager?

 - Did they find enough career opportunities here?

 Learn everything you can from these employees so that you can make changes for the better.
 Resist putting up a defensive front.
 Accept the feedback (good or bad), show empathy, and wish them the best on the next step in their journey.

 Ideally, separation isn't the end of your employee's life cycle with your company.
 If everything goes right, they'll hopefully play an important role in advocating for your business.
 That might be through purchasing your products, referring friends or family, or even leading new candidates to your door.

 Improve Your Employee Life Cycle With Terryberry

 Your employee life cycle isn't set in stone.
 You can make changes to every stage of the journey to improve your employees' experiences and better your business—and we can help.

 Partner with Terryberry to help with each step.
-Our recognition program and wellness challenges can enhance everything from your recruitment to your retention strategy.
+Our employee recognition software and employee wellness programs can enhance everything from your recruitment to your retention strategy.
 Want to see how?
 Schedule a demo with our team to get a hands-on walkthrough of the platform.